Fund manager Odey acquitted of 1998 indecent assault | Law-Order

 "I acquit you and you will leave this courthouse with your good character intact," Rimmer said.
 He said he had found Odey's evidence credible but that some of the evidence of the woman, who cannot be named for legal reasons, "would not be inconsistent with a vivid imagination".

-Odey, a multi-millionaire and political donor, earlier told the trial that the charge, that he groped the woman in his house more than 20 years ago, was a "horrible slur".
+The founder of Odey Asset Management, a multi-millionaire and political donor, earlier told the trial that the charge - that he had groped the woman in his house more than 20 years ago - was a "horrible slur".
 He has denied any physical contact with her.
-A spokesman for Odey Asset Management, the firm he founded, said: "Crispin has always maintained his innocence, and we are pleased that he has been found not guilty."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)